Financial Stress and Substance Abuse

 Everyone has financial stress.
 Even those who appear financially secure spend significant amounts of emotional energy making sure they stay that way.

 You’re not alone, and there’s nothing to be ashamed of.
 If you find yourself in need of addiction treatment, Recovery Unplugged is committed to making the process easier.
-We work with most major insurance companies and offer different types of payment plans to make treatment more affordable.
+We work with most major insurance companies and offer different payment plans to make treatment more affordable.

 We want you to get the help you need without having to worry about what it’s going to cost.
 Part of any aftercare plan should be integrating proper financial planning strategies to avoid further money-related stress.